 The Federal Supplemental Educational Opportunity Grant (FSEOG) Program is a campus-based program providing grants to students, with the lowest EFC's, who are eligible for a Pell Grant and enrolled at least half-time.
 FSEOG does not need to be repaid.
-Funds are limited and awarded on a first come, first serve basis.
+Funds are limited.

 The Federal Work Study (FWS) Program is also a campus-based program providing part-time work opportunities for students eligible for federal aid.
 Work-Study assignments pay at least the federal minimum wage and are determined by a student's financial need.
-Funds are limited and offered on a first come, first serve basis.
+Funds are limited.

 The Federal Direct Loan Program offers low-interest educational loans to students who are enrolled at least half-time.
 Direct Loans may fall into one of two categories, subsidized or unsubsidized, depending on a student's financial need.
 Interest, for subsidized or need-based Direct Loans, is paid by the federal government while the student is enrolled at least-half time in an eligible institution and extended for a sixmonth period upon graduation.
 Direct Loan statutory requirements now limit first-time borrower's eligibility for subsidized loans to a period not to exceed 150% of the length of the borrower's educational program ("the 150% limit").
 Interest for unsubsidized or non-need-based Direct Loans, will begin accruing when the loan is disbursed and is assessed to the student.
 All Direct Loans are guaranteed by the federal government and are provided through the U.S. Department of Education.
 To accept a Direct Loan, the student must accept the loan offer on the award letter.
-All first time borrowers must complete student loan entrance counseling and complete a Master Promissory Note at www.studentloans.gov.
+All first-time borrowers must complete student loan entrance counseling and complete a Master Promissory Note at www.studentloans.gov.
 The loans must be repaid.